 Program

 Each musician is placed in two different string quartets, with carefully-assigned repertoire (usually a single movement).
 Assignments are sent out by early May, and players are expected to arrive with their music well-prepared (see "Preparation" tab above).
-Each quartet works daily with a faculty coach and rehearses by itself as well.
-The emphasis is on developing overall listening and problem-solving skills rather than achieving a performance, but those groups who unanimously wish to share the fruits of their work do so at the end of the Workshop.
+Each quartet works daily with a faculty artist and rehearses by itself as well.
+The emphasis is on developing overall listening and problem-solving skills rather than achieving a performance, but those groups who unanimously wish to share the fruits of their work may do so at the end of the Workshop.

 In the middle of each day we have downtime, for rest, recreation, or remedial practicing.
 A sample schedule can be seen here.